ansible/ansible/CONTRIBUTING.md

 * Expected results
 * Actual results.

-If you are not sure if something is a bug yet, you are welcome to ask about something on the mailing list or IRC first.
+If you are not sure if something is a bug yet, you are welcome and encouraged to ask about something on the mailing list or IRC first.
 As we are a very high volume project, if you determine that you do have a bug, please be sure to open the issue yourself to ensure we have a record of it.
 Don’t rely on someone else in the community to file the bug report for you.